 An interdisciplinary study of the influences politics has on art and the question of how art and politics inform the human search for truth through an investigation of artistic masterworks from the Middle Ages through the twentieth century.
 Selected images of masterworks will be discussed and annotated.
 Prerequisites: ENG 110-111; or consent of instructor.
-This course partially fulfills Arts and Ideas requirement.
+This course partially fulfills the Arts requirement (Arts and Ideas).